 The house sleeps 6, and the accommodation is comfortable and spacious.
 The large kitchen/dining room is roofed with the original old beams.
 The kitchen is well equipped, with cooker, fridge, freezer, microwave, washing machine & tumble dryer.
 The dining area has a large oak table seating six people in comfort.

-One bedroom has a genuine antique four-poster bed, and all three bedrooms have Arts and Crafts furniture and wonderful sea views.
-You can lie in the four-poster looking out over the waves.
+Two bedrooms have genuine antique four-poster beds, and all three bedrooms have Arts and Crafts furniture and wonderful sea views.
+You can lie in a four-poster looking out over the waves.

 The comfortable living room, with well-stocked bookcase, extends to the full height of the house, with a multi-fuel stove in the fireplace in the stone gable wall.
 A staircase leads up to the first-floor gallery, which is a large open-plan area with stunning sea views from panoramic windows – a perfect place from which to observe the wildlife.
 Half of the gallery is laid out as a generous second seating area and the other half as a bedroom with a double and single bed.